tomhsiao1260/villa/vesuvius-c/README.md

 <img src="img/sample_image.png" alt="Example scroll data" width="200"/>

 The library fetches scroll data from the Vesuvius Challenge [data server](https://dl.ash2txt.org) in the background.
 Only the necessary volume chunks are requested, and an in-memory LRU cache holds recent chunks to avoid repeat downloads.
+On-disk caching is also used to store downloads between program invocations.

 For a similar library in Python, see [vesuvius](https://github.com/ScrollPrize/vesuvius).